jhoran4/CSE534Project/README.md

 - config_dash.py
 - dash_client.py

-For these files mentiuoned above, credit goes to Parikshit Juluri and the other contributors in the above mentioned repository.
+For these files mentioned above, credit goes to Parikshit Juluri and the other contributors in the above mentioned repository.

 My adaptive video streaming policy:
 - randomized_dash.py